Tōyoko Line: Tokyo Metro Hibiya Line (discontinued)

 Through operation with the Tokyo Metro Hibiya Line started on 29 August 1964, with trains starting at Hiyoshi station will travel into Kita-Senju Station via a connection to the Hibiya Line at Naka-Meguro Station.
 In 1988, this service was extended to Kikuna Station temporarily during the realignment of Hiyoshi station to an underground corridor, but was retained as official service due to its popularity.

 On 15 March 2013, with the start of through service with Fukutoshin Line, services to and from the Hibiya Line were discontinued.
 Passengers must transfer between lines at Naka-Meguro Station.

 Sōtetsu–Tōkyū Link Line

-Through operation of the Tōkyū Shin-Yokohama Line and the Sōtetsu Shin-Yokohama Line started on 18 March 2023, with trains starting at Wakoshi station on the Fukutoshin Line travelling into Shin-yokohama and Shonandai via a connection to the Tōkyū Shin-yokohama Line at Hiyoshi Station.
+Through operation of the Tōkyū Shin-Yokohama Line and the Sōtetsu Shin-Yokohama Line started on 18 March 2023, allowing connections to the Tokaido Shinkansen line at Shin-yokohama.
+Train services begin Wakoshi station on the Fukutoshin Line and travel into Shin-yokohama and Shonandai via a connection to the Tōkyū Shin-yokohama Line at Hiyoshi Station.

 In May 2006, both the Tokyu and Sagami Railway (Sōtetsu) announced a plan to build a 12.7 km long connection to allow through services between the Sōtetsu Main Line and Tōyoko Line.
 The connection starts at Hiyoshi Station and head to Sōtetsu Main Line's Nishiya Station.
 New stations are set up at Tsunashima Station, Shin-Yokohama Station and Hazawa Yokohama Kokudai Station.
 However, when a concrete plan was specified in November 2008 for Tsunashima station, the plan was changed to the establishment of a " Station" to be constructed near Tsunashima station.